MyTooliT/Dashboard/C-RIO_Dashboard_en.md

 ### Connection sub part

 In the upper left corner are the functions for the holder connection.
 On the top is a drop-down menu to choose the wanted connection type.
 With the "->" button it can be activated.
 On the right side of the "->" button is the momentary active connection type.
 The right most button "AutoConnect Off/On" can be used to deactivate and activate the need for putting a TRUE to the digital connection pin for connecting in the "Static DI" mode.
 If it is set to "AutoConnect On" the system will connect to a holder without a TRUE on the connection pin. **Attention: The holder ID pins have to be set within the time frame of 10ms starting with the first TRUE of a holder pin!!!**
 The left list contains all the momentary defined "Static DI" sensor&rule configurations.
-Below this list you can see the momentary per Digital INS chosen ID.
+Below this list you can see the momentary per Digital IN chosen ID.

 ![channel_numbers](assets/Connect_request_id.png)